fluki-976/HandWired_Keyboards/README.md

 ---
 ---
-Look at Luci_Keeb/Luci_Keeb.dtsi to change which pins you are connecting each row to (row-gpios) Check the 'Luci_Keeb_left.overlay' and 'Luci_Keeb_right.overlay' to set the col-gpios for the sides respectivaly
+Look at Luci_Keeb/Luci_Keeb.dtsi to change which pins you are connecting each row to (row-gpios) Check the:
+ - 'Luci_Keeb_left.overlay'
+ - 'Luci_Keeb_right.overlay'
+to set the col-gpios for the sides respectivaly
 ---
 ---
 ---